tuna-f1sh/kicad-makefile/README.md

 A Makefile for KiCad 7.0+ projects.
-It leverages the new `kicad-cli` command included in 7.0 to generate output data for distribution and production.
+It leverages the new `kicad-cli` command included in 7.0-> to generate output data for distribution and production.
+Designed to be used locally and in CI/CD pipelines.
+With the addition of ERC/DRC checks in KiCad 8.0, it can be used to pass/fail builds based on these checks.

 # Usage